JulieMurray/buildr-documentation/user/pages/10.recreating-the-demo/10.standard/docs.md

 ![banner zentools2](banner-zentools2.png)

-THe banner content is set to Link Type as no link e.g. when image or title is clicked nothing happens.
+The banner content is set to Link Type as no link e.g. when image or title is clicked nothing happens.

 ![banner image settings](banner-image-settings.png)